uipath-certification/uipath-certification.github.io/cert-questions-answers.md

 ---
 layout: default
-title: UiPath Certification Questions and Answers
+title: UiPath Certification Exam Questions, Answers & Practice Tests
 blurb: This collection of UiPath Certification Practice Tests are the mock cert exams you need to pass in order to get UiPath Associate and Developer certified.
 If you can answer these UiPath Exam questions, you'll be ready to pass the UiPath exam.
 canonical: https://www.rpacertified.com/cert-questions-answers.html
 ---